 Storytelling Part 4: Delivery

 Now that your story has a great structure and you know what good practice looks like, let’s focus on what you’re actually trying to improve with your practice: the delivery of your story.
-I’ve gotta tell you, this was the hardest post for me to write in this series because delivery is so dependent on your medium - public speakers care vary much about maintaining their posture and projecting their voice, comic book artists not so much.
-As I reflected, though, I realized that their are three principles underlying good execution in storytelling regardless of medium: clarity, pacing, and emotion.
+I’ve gotta tell you, this was the hardest post for me to write in this series because delivery is so dependent on your medium - public speakers care very much about maintaining their posture and projecting their voice, comic book artists not so much.
+As I reflected, though, I realized that there are three principles underlying good execution in storytelling regardless of medium: clarity, pacing, and emotion.

 The first principle of effective story delivery is Clarity.
 You might have interesting content, solid structure, and dedicated practice, but if you do not convey your story clearly, it will be wasted.
 Clarity means boiling down what you have to share to its essence.
 I especially struggle here, because I tend to be pretty verbose, as you’ve probably gathered.
 In writing, especially persuasive writing, a few easy rules will greatly enhance your clarity: stick to active voice, use short sentences, and keep your words simple.
 For visual storytelling, you want strong forms in a clear composition.
 When telling a story in person, speak up and enunciate.
 In all cases, make your medium as transparent as possible - you want your audience too caught up in the story to notice how it’s being told to them.